alimirjamali/personal-qubesos/qubes-core-admin-client-tt/README.md

 `--internal <yes|no|both>` option.
 - Sorting with any column rather than name is now possible with `--sort COLUMN` option. `--reverse` and `--ignore-case` sub-options are available.
+- The `--updates-available` filters results to VMs pending for update.

 ## Installation & Removal
 To install the tools at your `~/bin` and the libraries at your `~/.local/lib`,